MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/deployment-options-for-office-for-mac.md

 #### Microsoft Teams

-Teams is included as part of the installer packages for the Office suite.
+Teams is included as part of the installer packages for Office for Mac and for Office LTSC for Mac 2021.
 If you don't want Teams included as part of the installation, you can [download this installer package](https://go.microsoft.com/fwlink/p/?linkid=525133), which doesn't include Teams.

 #### Activation